Nadia982/bored-bot-api/README.md

 ## Bored Bot application

-I developed this API when taking part in Scrimba's Frontend Developer Career Path: [The Frontend Career Path](https://scrimba.com/learn/frontend)
+I developed this API when taking part in Scrimba's Frontend Developer Career Path: (https://scrimba.com/learn/frontend)

-The application suggests potential activities from an API.
+- The application suggests potential activities from an API.